A Transistor Operations Model for Deep Learning Energy Consumption Scaling Law: Introduction

-Essentially, the running of a DL model on a computing device can be seen as hardware doing mathematical operations guided by data and model architecture \cite{DLhardware}.
-As shown in Fig.~\ref{intro}\textit{a}, DL model architecture determines the execution order of arithmetic logic units (ALU) tasks.
-Simultaneously, the parameters and inputs of each DL architecture layer specify which data is involved in each ALU task.
-The processing of ALU tasks with different factors (e.g. operation types, input size, parameter size) requires different amounts of hardware operations, which generate different workloads and resulting energy consumption.
-Based on the information above, any comprehensive analysis of DL model energy scaling with model configuration needs the following steps: \begin{itemize} \item Analyse the origin of hardware energy consumption at transistor operation and data movement level \item Translate linear and non-linear operations (e.g. activation functions) into the real calculation tasks executed/approximated by ALU \item Propose a workload based energy metric that is generalised across diverse hardware operations and hardware-agnostic \item Use the cumulative energy metric of total hardware operations required by a DL model to analyse the energy scaling with model configuration \end{itemize}
+DL energy consumption in training, validation, and testing can all be related to the model complexity, data size, and hardware implementation \cite{DLhardware}.
+As shown in Fig.~\ref{intro}\textit{a}, the DL model architecture (incl. the activation function) determines the resulting execution order of the equivalent arithmetic logic units (ALU) tasks.
+Within this, the input data affects the DL model hyper-parameters which is part of the ALU tasks and overall they all contribute to different energy consumption.
+Based on the information above, any comprehensive analysis of DL energy model must encompass: \begin{itemize} \item analyze the origin of hardware energy consumption at transistor operation (TO) and data movement level \item Translate linear and non-linear DL activation functions into the real calculation tasks executed by ALU \item Propose a TO based energy metric that is generalised across diverse hardware operations \item Develop a regression model to quantify the energy scaling with model configuration \end{itemize}